oracle-livelabs/database/datapump-x-platform-migration/04-XTTSPreparePhase/XTTS_Prepare_Phase.md

     </copy>
   ```

-Switch to the source shell still having the vi editor open.
+Switch to the source terminal window still having the vi editor open.
 Press now the letter "i" to switch the vi editor into the insert mode.
 The last line in vi changes from  "xtt.properties [New file]" to "-- Insert --"

 ![insert_vi](./images/vi_insert.png " ")

-Paste the xtt.properties content into vi:
+Paste the xtt.properties content into vi.
+The last lines look like:

 ![paste_vi](./images/paste_xtt_properties.png " ")

 Press the "Escape" key (the last line in vi changes again):
 ![vi_escape](./images/vi_escape.png " ")

-and type ":wq!"
+The "-- Insert --" is gone.
+To save your new file and to exit from vi type ":wq!"

 ![write_quit_vi](./images/write_quit_vi.png " ")

 ## Task 2: Initial Backup
-While the source database remains active, you're now going to back it up:
+While the source database remains active, you're now going to back it up for the first time:

   ```